JackXu022/Jack-World/README.md

 # Jack-World
-An AI word for Jack
+An AI world for Jack